 What goal are you trying to accomplish with your video content?

-This is the question you should start building your strategy around.
+This is the question you should start building your marketing strategy around.
 To answer this, ask yourself these questions:

 - “What does my audience need?”